Eduardo Feinmann: Controversies

 In 2006, a group of relatives of victims of the nightclub fire in Cromañón Republic (Buenos Aires) filed a complaint with the Inter-American Commission on Human Rights of the OAS on Eduardo Feinman and his boss, the television entrepreneur Daniel Hadad, due to coverage by Channel 9 and Radio 10.

 In 2007, he was also accused of defamation in the context of the García Belsunce Case.

 In September 2009, during picketing at Cordoba Avenue and Junín (Buenos Aires), several university students blocked the street in support of the workers of the Kraft Foods company (formerly Terrabusi) who had been dismissed, causing gridlock of vehicles.
 Feinman had an exchange with Cristian Henkel (president of the University Federation of Buenos Aires), arguing that students were violating the constitutional right to free movement:

 ¿Vos estás consciente de que lo que estás haciendo es un delito? [...]
 Vos tendrías que estar estudiando, nene. (“Are you aware that what you are doing is a crime?
 You ought to be studying, kid.”)

 In September 2010, the journalist left his Twitter account, accusing its members of "mediocrity" due to a great quantity of insults he had received, and the disapproval and rejection his comments had generated in the community.

 In December 2013, Feinmann lost another court case that he had filed as plaintiff against Google and Yahoo search engines.
 The journalist asked for an injunction to have search engine results blocked from access to his profile on social network Taringa and the corresponding encyclopedia entry on Wikipedia.
 The judgment on appeal (as a result of the appeal by the plaintiff) found that "to grant the requested injunction would be a restriction of thought mind restrict - in the described circumstances, in looking for, finding and disseminating information and ideas, a right guaranteed by the National Constitution, the International Covenants that are a part of it, and law 26.032, and would limit free debate that is enabled internet, that is elemental in a democratic and republican system."
 In particular, regarding the Wikipedia article, the Court sustained the "development of a series of descriptions of different events in which the named individual has participated in his role as a journalist, and radio and TV host.
 Such episodes of Feinmann's professional life are put forward as a synthesis of a series of newspaper publications that are cited as reference of what is detailed that virtual page."

+In July 2026, Feinmann cemented his controversial reputation, accusing Mexico (or Mexican Cartels) of threatening with harm or death to the Ecuatorian National Football team if they won the last game they played at the 2026 FIFA World Cup celebrated in Mexico City, which they lost.

+Feinmann declared on camera during his program "Mitre" on the Argentinian channel A24:

+"Detesto a los mexicanos.
+Los detesto con mi alma.
+El "ahorita" ese se lo pueden meter en el orto".

+("I hate all Mexicans, I hate them with my heart and soul.
+They can stick their (language reference) up their ass").